Navigation

 Recovering between fights

-• Rest at a tavern β€” click the Rest button while inside a tavern to restore full HP and MP for 100 gold.
+• Rest at a tavern — click the Rest button while inside a tavern to restore full HP and MP for 100 gold.

-• Visit the Church β€” find the church in Nightmist and speak to the priest.
-They will heal you for free.
+• Visit the Church — find the church in Nightmist and speak to the Priestess.
+She will heal you for free.

 Death & respawning

-If you die, any gold you had on your person goes to the monster that killed you β€” another good reason to keep your gold in the bank.
-You respawn at your bound tavern with reduced HP and MP and lose a small portion of your current experience.
-Click the Respawn button when prompted to return to safety.
+If you die, any gold you had on your person goes to the monster that killed you — another good reason to keep your gold in the bank.
+You are then returned to your bound tavern automatically, fully restored to full HP and MP, losing only your carried gold and a small portion of your current experience.

 Talking to Other Players